\emph{Ab initio} derivation of the crystal field parameters for lanthanide ions: The f$^1$ case: Conclusion

-This work presents a step-by-step strategy for describing the f$^1$ configuration of lanthanide and actinide ions, fully \emph{ab initio}, within the framework of crystal field (CF) theory, the widely used Stevens operator–equivalent formalism, and quasi-relativistic and multiconfiguration wavefunction theory calculations.
-The study addresses a longstanding question in the field—namely, whether spin–orbit coupling (SOC) influences the values of the crystal field parameters (CFPs), and whether such effects arise from the limitations of traditional approaches that rely on truncated spin–orbit manifolds, $\JMJ$, stemming from the ground orbital term ($L$).
 Showcasing with a Ce$^{3+}$ 4f$^1$ configuration in various CFs of point charges, we were able to demonstrate that the extracted CFPs are \emph{identical} when a complete model interaction space is employed, e.g. the complete set of $\ket{l=3,m_l}$ model functions when the parameters are extracted in the spin-free formalism, or the complete set of $\ket{j\in \{\frac{5}{2},\frac{7}{2}\},m_j}$, when the parameters are extracted in the spin-orbit-coupled formalism.
-In this latter case, truncation of the model space to the ground $j=5/2$ manifold, introduces a bias in the extracted parameters that is likely to increase with the strength of the CF. In summary, this work provides a robust and systematic framework for deriving CFPs from first principles, offering a new perspective in modeling lanthanide and actinide electronic structures.
-The approach is expected to have broad applications in the design of molecular magnets, luminescent materials, and quantum technologies.
+In this latter case, truncation of the model space to the ground $j=5/2$ manifold, introduces a bias in the extracted parameters that is likely to increase with the strength of the CF. This study demonstrates for the 4f$^1$ case that parameters extracted within the parent $L$-manifold are valid for describing the splitting across all $J$-manifolds derived therefrom, provided that the effective spin--orbit constant is treated explicitly in the model.